proper/JLDemo/README.md

 - Works on iPad only, in landscape and portrait mode.
 - Allows customers to see the range of dishwashers available.
 - Displays the first 20 results returned by the API.
-- Displays the title, image, price and title of the dishwasher.
+- Displays the image, title and price of the dishwasher.

-### How to open the project
+### How to open and run the project
 - Go to the JLDemo folder.
 - Find a file named `JLDemo.xcodeproj`, open it.
 - Select an iPad simulator with version 10.0+.